filipasenra/FEUP-COMP-TP2/README.md

 allows method oveloading.

-#### Code Generation
+## Code Generation
-* [DONE] estrutura básica de classe (incluindo construtor init)
-* [DONE] estrutura básica de fields
-* [DONE] estrutura básica de métodos (podem desconsiderar os limites neste checkpoint: limit_stack 99, limit_locals 99)
+The code is generated to a folder called jasmin.
+The best instructions are chosen in each situation.
+The code is created to a buffer, in order to compute the *limit_stck* and the *limit_locals* values.
+After that, these values are inserted in the correct position and the whole code is written to the file.
+We opted for an iterative approach, but maybe recursivity would be more advisable ace the problem characteristics.
+* generates class structure with constructor;
+* generates the fields;
+* generates methods;
+* generates the correct number for limit_stack and limit_locals;
+* generates the variable assignments;
+* generates arithmetic operations;
+* generates method invocations;
+* selects the best instruction to load and store variables;
+* selects the best instruction when incrementing variable;

+## Overview
+(refer the approach used in your tool, the main algorithms, the third-party tools and/or packages, etc.)

+## Task Distribution
+(Identify the set of tasks done by each member of the project.
+You can divide this by checkpoint it if helps)

+* Cláudia Martins
+* Filipa Serna
+* Ana Teresa
-* [DONE] assignments
+* Raul Viana
-* [DONE] operações aritméticas (com prioridade de operações correta)
-* [DONE]invocação de métodos
+## Pros

+## Cons

 **DEALING WITH SYNTACTIC ERRORS: (Describe how the syntactic error recovery of your tool does work.
 Does it exit after the first error?)
 **SEMANTIC ANALYSIS: (Refer the semantic rules implemented by your tool.)
 **INTERMEDIATE REPRESENTATIONS (IRs): (for example, when applicable, briefly describe the HLIR (high-level IR) and the LLIR (low-level IR) used, if your tool includes an LLIR with structure different from the HLIR)
-**CODE GENERATION: (describe how the code generation of your tool works and identify the possible problems your tool has regarding code generation.)
-**OVERVIEW: (refer the approach used in your tool, the main algorithms, the third-party tools and/or packages, etc.)
-**TASK DISTRIBUTION: (Identify the set of tasks done by each member of the project.
-You can divide this by checkpoint it if helps)
-**PROS: (Identify the most positive aspects of your tool) **CONS: (Identify the most negative aspects of your tool)